Skip to main content

 Fear of Getting ‘In Trouble’

-Dr. Barnard also raised concerns about the college’s coercive and intimidating statements that compassionate students who opt out of the animal laboratory miss an irreplaceable experience that informs their future studies, “something we consider essential preparation for future scientists and informed citizens alike.”
+The college has made intimidating statements that compassionate students who opt out of the animal laboratory miss an irreplaceable experience that informs their future studies, “something we consider essential preparation for future scientists and informed citizens alike.”
 The statement would have the likely effect of pressuring students into participating in activities many find ethically unacceptable.

-Dr. Barnard pointed out that, in a broadcast by the Association of Minnesota Public Educational Radio Stations, Aug.
+In a broadcast by the Association of Minnesota Public Educational Radio Stations, Aug.
 5, 2025, a Macalester psychology student discussed her emotional reactions and those of a friend in response to the animal laboratory.
 As a result of the college’s behavior, she “asked to remain anonymous and feared she could get in trouble with the department.”

 A recent survey showed that 83% of college students nationwide object to the use of animals when alternatives are available and the animals will be killed.
 Many of the surveyed students indicated they would participate in the animal laboratories anyway “to avoid problems” (20%), and others (24%) indicated they would be nervous asking for an alternative.

-For more details on Macalester’s animal laboratories, read Dr. Barnard’s commentary published in The Mac Weekly on Oct.
+For more details on Macalester’s animal laboratories, read Dr. Neal Barnard’s commentary published in The Mac Weekly on Oct.
 30, 2025.

 More on Ethical Science